-Hilltown Township, PA (September 15, 2022) – Two children were airlifted to a local hospital following a major two-car crash that took place in Bucks County on Wednesday afternoon, September 14th, authorities said.
+Hilltown Township, PA (September 15, 2022) – Authorities said two children were airlifted to a local hospital following a major two-car crash in Bucks County on Wednesday afternoon, September 14th.

 A garbage truck and SUV collided near the junction of Route 113 and Minsi Trail in Hilltown Township at 3:15 p.m., according to local police.

 The garbage truck driver was unharmed.
-For approximately three hours, traffic was diverted away from the area as personnel inspected the collision site.
+Traffic was diverted from the area for approximately three hours as personnel inspected the collision site.

 Additional information was not disclosed, and the collision is still being investigated.

 We hope that those injured in the collision recover quickly and completely.

 In Pennsylvania, rear-end accidents ranked as the state’s second most frequent kind of car accident in 2014.
 Every driver should exercise extreme caution on Pennsylvania’s roadways since the state records more than 20,000 accidents annually involving several vehicles.

 If you’re driving recklessly, you’ll probably crash into the car in front of you.
 Rear-end crashes in Pennsylvania are often caused by drivers who disregard traffic signals and signs.
 Sometimes it’s easy to figure out who’s at fault in a rear-end accident, but other times it’s impossible to piece together what happened before the crash.

 When a car’s front end is destroyed, people tend to forget about the back.
 However, tragic outcomes in situations like head-on crashes are still possible.
 Even if you’re just slightly rear-ended, you might still suffer serious injuries and expensive property damage.